The History of Stamp Art

 Stamp Art: The British ‘Birds’ project

 The Stamp Art – The British ‘Bird’s project, showcasing the 1989 GB RSPB First Day Cover issue with insert card and The GB 2010/2011 First Day Cover issue.
-An infomative and educational review of ‘Birds’ focusing on the symbolism and song of the bird.
+An informative and educational review of ‘Birds’ focusing on the symbolism and song of the bird.
 Presented in Artwork Layouts for education and critique and available for private commission, corporate showcases and exhibition’s only, in large format displays with accompanying messaging.

 Continue Reading